DCGM/pero-worker/README.md

 . ./.venv/bin/activate
 ```

-Download pero-ocr to `pero-ocr/` folder:
+Download pero-ocr to `pero-ocr/` folder and `pero-worker-libs` to libs folder:
 ```
 git submodule init
 git submodule update
 ```
-Or do this manually by cloning pero-ocr from https://github.com/DCGM/pero-ocr.git
+Or do this manually by cloning pero-ocr from https://github.com/DCGM/pero-ocr.git and https://github.com/DCGM/pero-worker-libs.git

 ### Generating self-signed certificates for services